-Goodwill represents the excess of the aggregate purchase price over the fair value of the net assets acquired in a purchase businesses combination.
+Goodwill represents the excess of the aggregate purchase price over the fair value of the net assets acquired in a purchase business combination.
 Goodwill is reviewed for impairment on an annual basis, or more frequently if events or changes in circumstances indicate that the carrying amount of goodwill may be impaired.
-The goodwill impairment test is a two-step test.
-Under the first step, the fair value of the reporting unit is compared with its carrying value (including goodwill).
-If the fair value of the reporting unit is less than its carrying value, an indication of goodwill impairment exists for the reporting unit and the enterprise must perform step two of the impairment test (measurement).
-Under step two, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill over the implied fair value of that goodwill.
-The implied fair value of goodwill is determined by allocating the fair value of the reporting unit is determined using a discounted cash flow analysis.
-If the fair value of the reporting unit exceeds its carrying value, step two does not need to be performed.
+In conducting its annual impairment test, the Company first reviews qualitative factors to determine whether it is more likely than not that the fair value of the reporting unit is less than its carrying amount, the Company performs a quantitative assessment and the fair value of the reporting unit is determined by analyzing the expected present value of future cash flows.
+If the carrying value of the reporting unit continues to exceed its fair value, the fair value of the reporting unit's goodwill is calculated and an impairment loss equal to the excess is recorded.